Villarceau circles: Existence and equations

 This intersection is a double point, in fact a double point counted twice.
 Furthermore, it is included in every bitangent plane.
 The two points of tangency are also double points.
 Thus the intersection curve, which theory says must be a quartic, contains four double points.
-But we also know that a quartic with more than three double points must factor (it cannot be irreducible), and by symmetry the factors must be two congruent conics.
-Hirsch extends this argument to any surface of revolution generated by a conic, and shows that intersection with a bitangent plane must produce two conics of the same type as the generator when the intersection curve is real.
+But we also know that a quartic with more than three double points must factor (it cannot be irreducible), and by symmetry the factors must be two congruent conics, which are the two Villarceau circles.

+Hirsch extends this argument to any surface of revolution generated by a conic and shows that intersection with a bitangent plane must produce two conics of the same type as the generator when the intersection curve is real.

-Filling space
+Filling space and the Hopf fibration

 The torus plays a central role in the Hopf fibration of the 3-sphere, S3, over the ordinary sphere, S2, which has circles, S1, as fibers.
 When the 3-sphere is mapped to Euclidean 3-space by stereographic projection, the inverse image of a circle of latitude on S2 under the fiber map is a torus, and the fibers themselves are Villarceau circles.
 Banchoff has explored such a torus with computer graphics imagery.
-One of the unusual facts about the circles is that each links through all the others, not just in its own torus but in the collection filling all of space; Berger has a discussion and drawing.
+One of the unusual facts about the circles making up the Hopf fibration is that each links through all the others, not just through the circles in its own torus but through the circles making up all the tori filling all of space; Berger has a discussion and drawing.